marcovicin/job_checker/README.md

-Note: this version uses local Ollama, although it's not the best LLM available, because it's free and not too heavy to run on my computer.
+Note: this version uses local Ollama even though it's not the best LLM available, because it's free and not too heavy to run on my computer.
 For more accurate result and a longer list of websites to monitor, it would be great to connect ChatGPT API, but it's not free.

 Files description